saikat-roy/Uni-Bonn-Pattern-Recognition/README.md

 # University of Bonn: Pattern Recognition (1) SS 2019
 Code from the Pattern Recognition (1) lecture at University of Bonn (SS19).
 A lot of algorithms were implemented in Python during the lecture without the usage of libraries like scikit-learn (atleast too often).
 The focus during coding was vectorized implementations instead of the heavy use of iterations.

-The practical part of the lecture consisted of 3 projects which involved the implementation of a bread of machine learning and pattern recognition algorithms.
+The practical part of the lecture consisted of 3 projects which involved the implementation of a breadth of machine learning and pattern recognition algorithms.

 ## Project 1
 1. [Matplotlib visualization of 1D data](https://github.com/saikat-roy/Uni-Bonn-Pattern-Recognition/tree/master/Project1/task1_1)